-The following are the voting requirements for each proposal:
+The following sets forth the voting requirement to approve each of the proposals:

 Proposal 1, Election of Directors.
 Directors shall be elected by a plurality of the votes cast (meaning that the seven director nominees who receive the highest number of votes cast "for" their election will be elected as directors), subject to a Corporate Governance Principle adopted by the Board as described below.